PhucGiaNguyen99/TrackMyReps/README.md

 TrackMyReps

-TrackMyReps is a workout planning and tracking Android app built for users who want to manage their exercises and stay on top of their fitness routine.
-The app allows users to create and edit exercises, build a workout plan, and track completion during a session.
+TrackMyReps is a fitness-focused Android app designed to help users plan workouts, manage exercises, and stay on top of their fitness routine.
+It offers a clean, motivating UI and securely syncs user data using Firebase Authentication and Firestore, while supporting offline access with a local SQLite database.

 📱 Features

 🏋️ Exercise Management

 Add new exercises with:

-Name (must be unique)

-Sets, Reps, Weight (numeric-only with validation)

-Input hints are provided for user guidance
+Unique name (required)

+Optional sets, reps, and weight fields (default to 0 if empty)

+Validate input with helpful hints and error checking

-View exercises in a scrollable grid layout (2-column)
+View all exercises in a vertically scrolling list with clean UI cards

-Tap an exercise to view/edit its details
+Tap to view/edit exercise details

-Long-press an exercise to delete it with confirmation
+Long-press to delete with confirmation

-3 default exercises are added on first launch
+Automatically includes 3 default exercises on first launch

 📓 Workout Planning

-Select multiple exercises from the list to create a workout plan
+Select multiple exercises to create a new workout plan

-Confirm the selected items before creating the plan
+Confirm selected items before saving the plan

-Only one plan is tracked at a time
+Only one plan is active at a time

-Plan is remembered using a global manager, even if the screen rotates
+Plan is remembered via a global manager, even after screen rotation

 ✅ Workout Session Tracking

-View the selected workout plan as a list
+Display the selected workout plan as a to-do list

-Each item includes a “Complete” button with confirmation dialog
+Mark exercises as complete via a button with confirmation

-When marked complete, exercises are removed from the list
+Remove completed items dynamically

-When all items are completed, a “Workout Completed!” toast appears
+Show "Workout Completed!" toast when all items are marked

 ⚙️ Technical Overview

-🛠 Tech Stack
+🛠️ Tech Stack

 Language: Java

 Platform: Android SDK

-Database: SQLite with SQLiteOpenHelper
+Local Database: SQLite (via SQLiteOpenHelper)

+Remote Database: Firebase Firestore

+Authentication: Firebase Auth

-UI Components: RecyclerView, ListView, AlertDialogs, ScrollView, EditText, Buttons
+UI Components: RecyclerView, Material Design Buttons, TextInputLayouts, CardView

 📂 Key Components
-models/Exercise.java: Model class for exercise details

-WorkoutDatabaseHelper.java: Handles database creation, default values, and CRUD

-WorkoutPlanManager.java: Static helper to store the current selected workout plan

-ExerciseAdapter.java: Used in MainActivity for displaying all exercises

-WorkoutPlanAdapter.java: Used in session tracking to display and mark items as complete

-🔄 Data Persistence & Rotation Handling
-SQLite is used for storing exercises (data persists across app restarts)

-Exercises are reloaded on resume in the main screen

-WorkoutPlanManager ensures session plans survive orientation changes

-🧠 Input & Error Handling
-Input fields only accept proper numeric values

-Validation and error checking prevent crashes

-Confirmation dialogs for deletion and workout planning

-💡 Future Improvements
-Save and name multiple workout plans

-Add completed date tracking & session history

-Add progress graphs and analytics

-Support for dark mode and themes

-** Save new exercise to SQLite locally first, then save it to Firestore for each user **
-- Path: "users/{userId}/exercises/{exerciseName}

-- Sync data after adding new exercise to Firestore under user collection after adding to SQLite:
-    + Download data from Firestore
-    + Save it into SQLite - the local database gets refreshed
-    + Use that to render UI fast and support offline use
-    + Firstore: Data is backed up per use - they can log in from any device and get their data
-    + SQLite: data is stored locally on the device.
-When user clears app data or uninstalls the SQLite is wiped but the Firestore is still safe

-- Handle Real-Time Updates:
-    + Update the SQLite immediately - reflects in RecyclerView.
-    + Update the Firestore asynchronously in the background.

-- Secure Firestore Rules

-- Backed Up Planned Workouts.

-** Update to Firebase after successful update on SQLite **
-- Only update Firestore after the SQLite update succeeds.
-- Handle Firestore success/failure using listeners.
-Add setResult() and finish() when successful to communicate back to the previous screen (MainActivity).

-** Delete item in Firebase after successful delete on SQLite **
-- Delete exercise of user in Firebase.
-- No need to add setResult() and finish() because working on and staying on MainActivity, not working on side activity so no need to communicate back to previous activity like update.
-Only update the RecyclerView directly, so no need to close the activity or pass a result back.
+models/Exercise.java: Model class for exercise

+WorkoutDatabaseHelper.java: Manages local DB with CRUD + default values

+WorkoutPlanManager.java: Global state manager for workout plan

+ExerciseAdapter.java: Binds exercise list to RecyclerView

+WorkoutPlanAdapter.java: Tracks session list with completion

+🔄 Data Persistence & Syncing

+SQLite stores exercises locally for fast access and offline support

+Firestore stores per-user data for backup and cross-device access

+Firestore sync happens at login:

+Download all exercises for user from Firestore

+Insert them into local SQLite (refreshing local state)

+Firestore is updated after any local update:

+Only update Firestore after a successful local SQLite insert/update/delete

+🔍 Input & Error Handling

+Input fields support validation and numeric-only checks

+Toast messages guide the user for successful and failed actions

+Confirmation dialogs are used for sensitive actions like delete

+🌐 Firebase Integration

+🔑 Authentication

+Uses Firebase Auth for secure login

+Data is linked per user via their userId

+📁 Firestore Structure

+Path: users/{userId}/exercises/{exerciseName}

+Each user's exercises are stored as separate documents

+⏰ Offline Support

+Firestore reads fallback to local cache when offline

+SQLite provides primary access when network is unavailable

+Upon next login or refresh, Firestore updates are synced

+✨ Real-Time Firestore Handling

+On Add/Edit:

+Update SQLite immediately

+Then update Firestore (asynchronously)

+On Delete:

+Remove from SQLite

+Then delete from Firestore

+📊 Future Improvements

+Allow users to name and save multiple workout plans

+Track completion history with dates and stats

+Add progress charts and analytics

+Enable dark mode and color theme options

+Add optional profile with display name and profile picture

+✍️ Credits

+© 2025 Phuc Nguyen

+Built with dedication and a mission to simplify fitness tracking.